SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
  )
-NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "receptor$" NOT "touris*" NOT "flood*" NOT "intranet" NOT "prescription*" NOT "zeolite$" NOT "phosphatas*" NOT "gene$" NOT "outcome index" )
+NOT "consumption upgrade$" NOT "dna" NOT "rna$" NOT "receptor$" NOT "touris*" NOT "flood*" NOT "intranet" NOT "prescription*" NOT "zeolite$" NOT "phosphatas*" NOT "gene$" NOT "outcome index" NOT "programming language$" NOT "biodiversity" NOT "fire safety" NOT "condom$" NOT "pharmacist$" NOT "server$" )
 ```